 The application process for a homeschool student is the same as it is for any other student.

 All students are evaluated by the same set of standards.
-Academic preparedness and achievement are examined through the applicant’s grade point average, class rank (if applicable), and ACT or SAT scores.
+Academic preparedness and achievement are examined through the applicant’s grade point average, class rank (if applicable), and SAT, ACT or CLT scores.
 Challenging curriculum, including advanced placement and dual credit courses from a college will be given special consideration.

 - *Official High School Transcript

-- Christian Character Reference Form — (needs to be filled out by someone who can comment on your relationship with Christ)
+- Christian Character Reference Form (.pdf) — (needs to be filled out by someone who can comment on your relationship with Christ)